FxOxAxD/PUBG-ahk-helper/README.md

 # AutoFire
 It'll allow you to shot in Full Auto mode for all semi automatic weapons (e.g. M16, SKS, Mini-14 and Pistols)
-Only works while holding aim (holding right click) so you'll be able to throw grenades.
 [Toggle: CapsLock]

 # Compensation
 Moves the mouse down to compensate recoil, by default is set to 8, which is optimal for short/mid range.
-Also it only works while holding aim, to allow you throw grenades properly.
 [Toggle: NumPad Dot]
 [Adds Compensation: NumPad +]
 [Substracts Compensation: NumPad -]